DronCode/ReHitman/README.md

 Contact Information.
 ===========

-You can contact with me in the project's issue tracker(any questions, ideas, etc).
+You can contact me in the project's issue tracker (any questions, ideas, etc).